letsseethecode/events/README.md

 # TL;DR

-We Love to Code
+* We Love to Code
+* Join us online at [https://twitch.tv/letsseethecode](twitch.tv/letsseethecode)
-Join us in person on the Second Monday of each Month in the [Function Room](https://www.castlerockbrewery.co.uk/function-rooms/canal\
+* Join us in person on the Second Monday of each Month in the [Function Room](https://www.castlerockbrewery.co.uk/function-rooms/canal\
-house-function-room/) the [Canal House](https://www.castlerockbrewery.co.uk/pubs/canalhouse/) in Nottingham Join us online at [https://twitch.tv/letsseethecode](twitch.tv/letsseethecode)
+house-function-room/) the [Canal House](https://www.castlerockbrewery.co.uk/pubs/canalhouse/) in Nottingham

 # Venue @ Timings